Real property transfer forms

 Qualifying residential property must satisfy at least one of the following conditions:

-- The transfer report form (item 7) indicates that the property is one, two or three family residential property that has been newly constructed on vacant land (item 9).
-This property will have a property classification code (item 18) in the 300s, or
+- The transfer report form (item 7) indicates that the property is one, two, or three family residential property that has been newly constructed on vacant land (item 9).
+This property will have a property classification code (item 18) in the 300s.

 - The transfer report form indicates that the property is a residential condominium.
 This property will have an ownership code of C or D after the property classification code in item 18 or item 8 indicates a condominium.